Make a Difference. Act.

 Volunteer with the Democratic Party of Wisconsin (WisDems) to register voters and get them to the polls.

-Oppose Pipeline Projects, Protect Clean Water
+Oppose Line 5 Pipeline Relocation, Protect Clean Water

 Line 5 is an existing pipeline running from Superior to the upper peninsula of Michigan through the Straits of Mackinac and lower peninsula of Michigan to Canada.
 Line 5 currently crosses through approximately 12 miles of the Bad River Reservation of the Bad River Band of Lake Superior Chippewa.